 Yes, yes it does.
 Believe it or not, we weren’t born with sparkly eyelids.

-So me, being the big “con artist” I am, I’m going to continue smothering my face with glow kits and applying concealer like its tribal paint to blot flaws from blemishes to an unpaid overdraft.
+In conclusion to this rather long rant, me, being the big “con artist” I am, I’m going to continue smothering my face with glow kits and applying concealer like its tribal paint to blot flaws from blemishes to an unpaid overdraft.

 A bit of constructive criticism is fine, but 9/10 a girl isn’t wearing makeup for anyone else other than herself and she probably feels good in it.
 Let’s all live and let live and remember that the most important kind of beauty, is skin deep!